 - Click Edit the system environment variables.

-- Under the Advanced tab, click Environment Variables.
+- On the Advanced tab, click Environment Variables.

-- In System Variables, click New and create a system variable with a Variable Name of DEFAULT_DIRS_ROOT and a Variable Value with your preferred folder name.
+- In System Variables, click New and create a system variable with Variable Name set to DEFAULT_DIRS_ROOT and Variable Value set to the folder name you want to use.

 - Restart your machine.

 - Follow the steps to create a site and note that the new directory will be created as the default local repository directory.

 Follow these steps to change the configuration store location using ArcGIS Server Manager.
 Note that this workflow automatically restarts ArcGIS Server.

 - Click Site > Server Configuration > Configuration Store.

 - In the Configuration Store module, specify the name and location of the configuration store.

 You can browse to a directory on disk or type its path.

 ArcGIS Server configuration store or directory path lengths cannot exceed 260 characters.